dixonly/samples/README.md

   printed on screen.
 Because configuration is performed sequentially, there may be some configurations that reference other ones that haven't been submitted yet.
 For example, a Group could be referencing an as-yet to be configured IPSET.
-If any errors are referencing invalid or missing configs, just re-run the script again with the same input again.
+These types of nested depedencies should only apply to nested services and nested groups.
+For such cases, the script will retry up to 5 times - meaning that we expect any sequence dependencies due to nesting to be completed after 5 tries.
+You can also specify a different number of retries with the --retries parameter.
+Should there be such errors even after that many retries, re-run the script again with the same input again.
 All the configurations are configured using REST PATCH APIs and idempotent.

   <code>
 usage: dfwcopy.py [-h] --nsx NSX --user USER [--password PASSWORD] --file FILE [--export] [--prefix PREFIX] [--prefixrules] [--anchor ANCHOR] [--position {insert_before,insert_after}]